-This page contains everything parishes need to fully engage with Past Cases Review 2 (PCR2) and it is accessible via the new PCR2 panel on this website's homepage.
-It is also accessible under the Safeguarding tab on the homepage.
+This page contains everything parishes need to fully engage with Past Cases Review 2 (PCR2).

 We want to ensure our churches and church-related activities are as safe as possible for children and for vulnerable adults.

 An initial ‘past case review’ in The Church of England took place around a decade ago to identify any ongoing risks to children and young people.

 All Dioceses, including our own, have now been asked to extend the review in 2019-20 to include vulnerable adults as well as children and young people.
 This latest process is known as Past Cases Review 2 (PCR2).